-Machinery and equipment: 3-20 years
+• Machinery and equipment: 3-20 years

-Preliminary costs incurred for proposed projects are deferred pending construction of the facility.

-Annually, a review is completed and costs relating to projects ultimately constructed are transferred to the appropriate capital asset account; charges that relate to abandoned projects are expensed when the project is abandoned.
+Preliminary costs incurred for proposed projects are reported as construction in process on the statements of net position during construction of the facility.
+As projects are constructed, the project costs are transferred to the appropriate capital asset account; charges that relate to abandoned projects are expensed when the project is abandoned.